Cost of Living Comparison Between Rwanda and Egypt Cost of Living Comparison Between Rwanda and Egypt

 Which country has higher housing costs?

-Rent in Rwanda beats Egypt across the board, especially in major cities.
+Rent in Rwanda is consistently higher than in Egypt across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $1,000 a realistic budget in Egypt or Rwanda?
+Is $1,000 a realistic budget in Egypt or in Rwanda?

-In Egypt, $1,000 covers most cities easily.
-In Rwanda, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Egypt, $1,000 covers most cities easily; in Rwanda it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

 Rwanda vs other spots: cost of living compared